Think about it. Hand-in-hand on a blustery cliff-top, snuggling together in the hearth’s golden glow, savouring seafood delights and...

 If you’re looking for live music, pay a visit to the Island Street Bar and Grill, housed in Hannaford’s Landing (where our Salcombe office is based).
 You’ll find a great programme of live music at the weekends, especially during the summer months.
 Have a look here at what’s on in Salcombe’s Island Street Bar and Grill.

 Not far away in the village of Malborough, the Royal Oak also hosts regular live music.
 You can see its programme here.

 Looking for something a little more serene?
 Overbecks House, managed by the National Trust, has a packed programme of talks, competitions and exhibitions.

 Book your Salcombe holiday now and start planning for a fun-filled break this summer!

 In Salcombe you’re only a short drive away from all the other great events that are held across South Devon every year.

-The pretty market town of Kingsbridge, just six miles away, plays host to the annual Kingsbridge Food and Music Festival, with this year’s planned for 2nd to 4th June.
+The pretty market town of Kingsbridge, just six miles away, plays host to the annual Kingsbridge Food and Music Festival, with this year’s planned for 31st May to 2nd June.
 Head to the town square to enjoy delicious local street food and a tipple as you listen to live performances from a wide range of acts.

 The historic port town of Dartmouth also has a packed annual social calendar.
-From Thursday 30th August to Saturday 1st September 2018, the Dartmouth Regatta will draw thousands of visitors from all over the country to its sailing and rowing races, air displays, live entertainment and more.
+From Thursday 29th to Saturday 31st August 2019, the Dartmouth Regatta will draw thousands of visitors from all over the country to its sailing and rowing races, live entertainment and more.
 There are several other festivals, too, celebrating comedy, food, music and more.